-Why Your Social Media Follower Count Doesn't Matter & What Does
+Social Media for Cannabis Brands: Your Follower Count Doesn't Matter - This Does

 There is this idea that the more social media followers an account has, the better.
 This is so ingrained that there is an entire underground industry around this concept; from buying social media follower counts, to automated engagement tools, to the selling of loaded social media accounts that come with tens of thousands of fake followers.

 I mean, if you think about it, more followers should mean more engagement, more reach, and more street cred - all leading to your Cannabis Brand’s authority and, ultimately sales, right?